adi3/auto_flipside_cracker/README.md

 ## Notes

-{Add instructions here}
++ Simply install the extension in your Chrome browser, and you're good to go!
+The extension will check TSF's website **once per day** for new challenges and solves them if found.
+All operations carried out in a background tab that remains open for ~12 seconds before closing.

++ Make sure you're logged into your Facebook account so TSF's site registers the answers under your name.
+If you're not logged in, your entry will not go on TSF's leaderboard.

-+ You can't win more than one shotglass through TSF's challenge, but it's fun to top scoreboards anyway.
++ You can't win more than one shotglass through TSF's challenge, but it's fun to top leaderboards anyway :)

 + If you're part of TSF and want to fix the security vunerability which enables this extension to work, contact me.